Are you trying to understand California Penal Code Section 148.9: False Identification to Police?

 It is against the law to provide a police officer with false information about your identity in California.
 Individuals can face criminal charges if they lie to the police about their:

-In order to be convicted under PC 148.9 a person must purposefully provide false information to a police officer.
-Individuals may provide this information in order to:
+To be convicted under PC 148.9, a person must purposefully provide false information to a police officer.
+Individuals may provide this information in an attempt to avoid giving accurate information or to try to beat the court process.

 An Example of a PC 148.9 Violation in California